-If you take your retirement money as a cash distribution you will have to pay income taxes, and if you are not yet 59 ½, your distribution will be subject to a 10% early withdrawal penalty.
+If you take your retirement money as a cash distribution, you will have to pay income taxes, and if you are not yet age 59 1/2, your distribution will be subject to a 10% early-withdrawal penalty.

 If you use an IRA rollover to move your retirement money from your company 401(k) directly to an IRA account, no such taxes will be assessed.
-Instead your retirement money will remain tax deferred, and you will not pay taxes until such time as you take a cash distribution.
+Instead, your retirement money will remain tax deferred, and you will not pay taxes until you take a cash distribution.

-2. Call your company retirement plan phone number.
-Tell then you are no longer employed and you would like to rollover your retirement money to your IRA account.
+2. Call your company retirement plan's phone number.
+Tell them you are no longer employed and that you would like to rollover your retirement money to your IRA account.
 They will most likely send you a packet of paperwork you will need to complete.
 Sometimes they will be able to assist you over the phone.

-If you are between age 55 and 60, think twice before you rollover retirement money to an IRA.
-You may have the option to take penalty free withdrawals if you left employment after age 55.
+If you are between age 55 or older, think twice before you roll over retirement money to an IRA.
+You may have the option to take penalty-free withdrawals if you left employment after age 55.

 Get educated.
-If you do not know anything about investing, you are at risk of making big money mistakes or being talked into doing the wrong thing by the wrong person.
+If you do not know anything about investing, you are at risk of making big financial mistakes or being talked into doing the wrong thing by the wrong person.
 Wondering what you should invest in?
 Maybe you need professional guidance before you get started.
-If you want a great book on the investing subject, check out Four Pillars of Investing.
+If you want a great book about investing, check out Four Pillars of Investing.

 2. Potentially lower costs.
 The funds inside your company plans charge fees in the form of an expense ratio.
-You can choose similar quality investment with lower fees by using index funds in an IRA rollover account.
+You can choose similar-quality investments with lower fees by using index funds in an IRA rollover account.

 4. Ability to choose safe investments.
-Company retirement plans do not usually offer a wide selection of ultra safe investments, like government bonds, certificates of deposit, and fixed annuities.
-If you want no risk, you may have more choices by rolling your money to an IRA.
+Company retirement plans do not usually offer a wide selection of ultra-safe investments, like government bonds, certificates of deposit, and fixed annuities.
+If you want to have no risk, you may have more choices by rolling your money to an IRA.

-Your retirement money is creditor protected and is tax-deferred.
-You do not want to lose these attractive benefits.
+Your retirement money is creditor-protected and tax-deferred.
+You do not want to lose these attractive advantages.
 Learn everything you can about how to avoid making costly mistakes.
 If you get stuck, seek the assistance of a good financial advisor.